erdc/2018-10-09-chl/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
-  <a href="#setup">below</a>).
-They are also required to abide by
+  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
+If you will be using an ACE-IT laptop, please got to the <a href="https://app-portal.usace.army.mil/ESD"> App Portal </a> and install Git, Python 3.6.4 (Python Software Foundation), and PyCharm.
+If you have administrative access on an RDE laptop, you  should ensure that your machine has the packages listed below <a href="#setup">below</a>).
+In either case, please ensure that you have Bash Shell, Git, Python 3, and a text editor available prior to the start of the workshop and seek help from the appropriate RDE or ACE-IT support staff.
+Participants are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}